TosbackCgusBridge-Bot/CGUs-versions/Vcstar/Privacy Policy.md

 *   Port Hueneme city manager asked to resign Published 10/9/2012 at 9:53 a.m.
 40 comments
 *   2 dead after Oxnard police trade gunfire with men Published 10/14/2012 at 2:57 p.m.
 0 comments
 *   Firefighters battle Lookout Fire near Santa Barbara that threatened about 100 homes Published 10/17/2012 at 10:01 a.m.
 0 comments
-*   Chumash looking to acquire portion of Santa Susana Field Lab Published 10/15/2012 at 6:17 p.m.
-19 comments
+*   Scores of dogs seized from Simi Valley home now up for adoption Published 10/17/2012 at 5:35 p.m.
+14 comments

 Weather